PowerShell/ProjectMercury/docs/cmdlets/Invoke-Aish.md

 # Invoke-Aish

 ## SYNOPSIS
-When an AISH session is available, this cmdlet sends a query to the AISH agent and results are shown in the AISH window.
+When an AISH session is available, this cmdlet sends a query to the AISH window.
+Results are shown in the AISH window.

 ## SYNTAX